 Upon successful completion of the preliminary exam, the candidate should apply for the "All But Dissertation" (ABD) Waiver offered by the Graduate School.
-This program offers numerous benefits for faculty and students, but most specifically, it provides faculty-supported tuition relief for Ph.D. students appointed to extramurally funded research assistantships.
+This program offers numerous benefits for faculty and students, but most specifically, it encourages the use of extramural grants in support of students seeking their doctoral degrees.
 Students will be reminded of this opportunity by the Academic Coordinator.